electron/electron/docs/api/browser-window.md

       bits of data down to renderer process preload scripts.
     * `safeDialogs` Boolean (optional) - Whether to enable browser style consecutive dialog protection.
 Default is `false`.
     * `safeDialogsMessage` String (optional) - The message to display when consecutive dialog protection is triggered.
-Default is empty string.
+If not defined the default message would be used, note that currently the default message is in English and not localized.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from